-The human ear works in a very complicated way.
+The human ear works in a highly complex way.
 Various mechanisms go on inside our ears, enabling us to hear different types of sounds.

 So, if anything goes wrong with your hearing, you tend to become sad and depressed.
 It also makes it difficult for you to comprehend what people are saying.
-This prevents you from participating in social events and leads to a gradual withdrawal from society.
+This prevents you from participating in social events and gradually dissolves you from society.

 So, what are the different types of hearing loss?
 The two common types of hearing loss are sensorineural hearing loss and conductive hearing loss.
 Simply put, sensorineural results from damage to your inner ear, and conductive hearing loss results from damage to the middle or outer ear.
 Therefore, this blog will discuss these two types of hearing loss and their symptoms.
 Continue reading to find out more.